Catalyst Pedals: A New Way to Pedal & Power Your Bike

 Here is a video featuring James, the creator of Catalyst Pedals, discussing some of the topics I mentioned above:

-I think this video provides a solid introduction to Catalyst Pedals and James’ story and does a great job of illustrating the key merits of this innovative product.
+I think this video provides a solid introduction to Catalyst Pedals and James’ story and does a great job of illustrating the key merits of this inventive product.

 The following video discusses Catalyst Pedals from a cyclist's perspective and lists a number of reasons why cyclists of all disciplines might benefit from this unique and foot-healthy product: